dheerajpatta/CS410-Project/README.md

 ## Task definitions
 * Task 1 - Gather data from Yelp Open Dataset, and reduce it.
+  We are initially gathering 100 english comments from the dataset to do our intial training data.
+* Task

+* Task - Write code tokenize words in dataset to see what words are common and which words people use to describe our different word distributions.
+Record output and show that we manually choose useful thetas in our sentiment analysis.
+* Task - Define
+  Theta 1 for Good Reviews Service
+  Theta 2 for Bad Service
+  Theta 3 for Good Quality Goods and products
+  Theta 4 for Bad quality Goods and products

+Theta Background
-* Task 2 -Filter data collected using user inputs.
+* Task  -Filter data collected using user inputs.
-* Task 3 -Clustering data to facilitate browsing.
+* Task  -Clustering data to facilitate browsing.
 Define similatry function to cluster.
 Should we use user input to define clustering and allow for ranking?
 What is cutoff 10 items?
-* Task 4 -Test Clustering and visualize differences.
+* Task  -Test Clustering and visualize differences.

 ## Methodology